Simultaneous Graphical Dynamic Modeling: GDP: Counterfactual Forecasting and Model Averaging Analysis

 \subsection{Parental Regression Coefficients}

 Time trajectories of posteriors for the $\gamma_{ijt}$ inform on changing cross-series relationships; this is of general interest while being more specifically relevant post-intervention.
-Figure~\ref{fig:gamma_germany_austria_usa} displays this for coefficients of Germany on Austria and USA in both the CFM and OAM.
-These show an immediate post-intervention effect with the simultaneous predictive role of Austria increasing and that of the USA decreasing.
-The OAM adapts and highlights this shift, whereas the CFM naturally extrapolates the earlier, pre-intervention relationships.
+Figure~\ref{fig:gamma_germany_belgium_usa} displays this for coefficients of Germany on its two parental predictors Belgium and USA under the OAM analysis.
+After a learning period the trajectories stabilize at positive levels up to 1990.
+They then show immediate post-intervention changes with the simultaneous predictive role of Belgium increasing and that of the USA decreasing to negligible levels.
+The corresponding trajectories under the CFM (not displayed here) are the same as under the OAM pre-1990; after 1990 the median stays at approximately the 1990 level while the uncertainty slowly increases over the years.
+The OAM highlights and naturally adapts to this post-reunification shift, whereas the CFM naturally simply extrapolates the earlier, pre-intervention relationships with increasing uncertainty.